abreslav/kotlin-Examples/README.md

 Dependencies
 ============
-- Kotlin M5 (Kotlin API (0.1-SNAPSHOT))
+- Latest Kotlin (Kotlin API (0.1-SNAPSHOT))
 - IntelliJ 12.x

-We expect that some examples may break as Kotlin matures from M5 to later versions.
+The examples have been checked with Kotlin M5.1 (0.5.162).
+We expect that some examples may break as Kotlin matures to later versions.
 If you notice something is broken just let us know.

 Pull Requests
 =============